Unsourced Multiple Access With Random User Activity: Random-Coding Bound

+\begin{remark} \revisee{Using independent and identically distributed~(i.i.d.)
+Gaussian codewords allows for a tractable analysis that leads to explicit bounds for fixed $n$ and $P$.
+An alternative approach consists in using codebooks with codewords uniformly distributed on the power sphere, i.e., the so-called spherical/shell codebooks.
+For the conventional Gaussian MAC~\cite{Yavas2021Gaussian}, spherical codebooks were shown to achieve a better second-order (dispersion) term in the asymptotic expansion of the achievable rate region as $n \to \infty$ than i.i.d.~Gaussian codebooks.
+For the UMA setting, however, it is unclear if spherical codebooks achieve a better second-order term.
+Furthermore, with spherical codebooks, it appears challenging to obtain explicit closed-form bounds for fixed $n$ and $P$.} \end{remark}

 In the following, we derive a random-coding bound for the case in which $\rv{K}_{\rm a}$ is random and unknown to the receiver.
-Specifically, we consider a random-coding scheme with the same encoder as in \cite{PolyanskiyISIT2017massive_random_access}.
-However, since the receiver does not know $\rv{K}_{\rm a}$, we let it estimate $\rv{K}_{\rm a}$ from $\rvVec{y}$, and then decide the best list size within an interval around the initial estimate of $\rv{K}_{\rm a}$.
+Specifically, we consider a random-coding scheme with the same encoder as in \cite{PolyanskiyISIT2017massive_random_access}.\footnote{\revise{Strictly speaking, our encoding function takes not only the message as input (as in~\cite{PolyanskiyISIT2017massive_random_access}) but also the common randomness variable $\rv{U}$.
+However, for brevity, we omit $\rv{U}$ in the encoding and decoding functions.
+For details on how this common randomness is incorporated in the encoding and decoding functions, we refer the readers to~\cite{Polyanskiy2011feedback} and~\cite{Yavas2021}.}} \revise{The new challenge in our setting with respect to~\cite{PolyanskiyISIT2017massive_random_access} is that the receiver does not know $\rv{K}_{\rm a}$, and thus cannot use this number to set the decoded list size.
+To overcome this challenge, we let the receiver} estimate $\rv{K}_{\rm a}$ from $\rvVec{y}$, and then decide the best list size within an interval around the initial estimate of $\rv{K}_{\rm a}$.
 Specifically, given the channel output $\yv$, the receiver estimates $\rv{K}_{\rm a}$ as

 where $m(\yv,K)$ is a suitably chosen metric, and $K_\ell$ and $K_u$ are suitably chosen lower and upper limits on $K_{\rm a}'$, respectively.
-The parameters $K_\ell$ and $K_u$ can, for example, be chosen based on prior knowledge (if available) on the distribution of $\rv{K}_{\rm a}$.
+The \revise{metric $m(\yv,K)$ and the} parameters $K_\ell$ and $K_u$ can, for example, be chosen based on prior knowledge (if available) on the distribution of $\rv{K}_{\rm a}$.
 Then, given $K_{\rm a}'$, the receiver produces a list of decoded messages as